williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 #### Provisioning Policy Object

-Specifies the behavior for just-in-time (JIT) provisioning of an IdP user as a new Okta user and their group memberships
+Specifies the behavior for just-in-time (JIT) provisioning of an IdP user as a new Okta user and their group memberships.

 |---------------+-----------------------------------------------------------------------------------+-----------------------------------------------------------------------+----------+----------+-----------+-----------+------------|
 | Property      | Description                                                                       | DataType                                                              | Nullable | Readonly | MinLength | MaxLength | Validation |